 Property Taxes and Insurance: An escrow account is established by SLFCU on your behalf to hold funds for your property taxes and insurance.
 Your monthly payment will include about 1/12th of your estimated annual tax and insurance bills, and these amounts are held in your escrow account.
 When these bills are due, SLFCU pays them with the funds in that account.

 Because you must be covered by homeowner’s insurance when you take ownership of your new home, you need to pay your entire first year of homeowner’s insurance upfront.
 In addition, you will need to make an initial escrow deposit at closing.

 STEP 3: REVIEW YOUR CREDIT REPORT.

 You can get a free copy of your credit report from each of the three major credit bureaus (Experian, TransUnion, and Equifax) once a year at annualcreditreport.com.
 Review your report and look for errors or inaccuracies you may need to address.
 Feel free to bring your report to SLFCU and ask a loan officer to review it with you.

 If you carry a lot of debt, tend to pay bills late, or don’t have a long credit history, you may need to improve your credit by paying down your balances and changing your payment habits.
 Learn about the things that impact your credit score and how to improve in each category.

 STEP 4: GET PRE-APPROVED FOR A HOME LOAN.

 Getting pre-approved for a home loan before you start shopping can help you in two ways.
 First, you’ll know exactly what you can afford.
-You can give your real estate agent that number, and he or she can target your search to homes within your price range.
+You can give your real estate agent that number, and he or she can target your search for homes within your price range.